ITcracy/site/content/about/index.md

 With 11+ years of experience in Python, we can automate any process and save your time and cost.

 > We automate processes using [Python](https://www.python.org/) which is a free and open source     language to build robust high quality softwares.

-We do not use 3rd party softwares which may or may   not be able to fullfill a user's custom requirements.
+>We do not use 3rd party softwares which may or may   not be able to fulfill a user's custom requirements.

 ```python
 import process